-Most patients seek fat transfer to the breast to increase breast size and volume for a cosmetic enhancement or reconstruction, according to Dr. Yuly Gorodisky, owner of the West Coast Plastic Surgery Center in Oxnard who is board-certified by the American Osteopathic Board of Surgery.
+Most patients seek fat transfer to the breast to increase breast size and volume for cosmetic enhancement or reconstruction, according to Dr. Yuly Gorodisky, owner of the West Coast Plastic Surgery Center in Oxnard who is board-certified by the American Osteopathic Board of Surgery.

 “Breast implants provide more fullness and a more predictable increase in size,” Dr. Gorodisky noted.
 “Fat transfer usually provides a more subtle enhancement.”

 Patients who are interested in fat transfer to the breast may have a preconceived fear of silicone or implant surgery, Dr. Gorodisky further noted, “or some patients who want their implants removed due to scarring or rupture and would like to increase the breast fullness without replacing the implants.”